 Given the vastness of the internet and the speed of content proliferation, there will always be new content designed for sensationalism or clickbait.
 Staying on top of your blacklists and ensuring you keep a continued focus on transparency in your digital media buys can seriously improve the odds that your ads will only appear on content that is safely aligned to the brand, and which will deliver your message to the right audiences.

-Truth in Advertising is a three-part series developed by Jenna Watson, DAC Group’s VP, Digital media and Michael Jurik, Director of Display at DAC Group.
+Truth in Advertising is a three-part series developed by Jenna Watson, DAC’s VP, Digital Media.
 The collaboration examines some of the most pressing concerns in digital advertising today and provides brands with strategies to safeguard their reputation and maximize their investment in digital advertising.